Bira/octopus-carnival/_drafts/dfrpg-adventurers-chapter-03.md

 **Halflings** are so called because they have half the height of a human.
 This makes them tiny (SM -2) and weak compared to a human, but they're very agile and very sneaky, in addition to being crack shots with a bow or sling.
-They're also universally gluttonous and kleptomaniac.
-Unlike kender from Dragonlance, though, these halflings know what they're doing when they steal from others.
+They're also gluttonous and kleptomaniac.
+Unlike kender from Dragonlance, though, these halflings know what they're naturally adept at thievery.
 The cliche halfling community here is not an idyllic pastoral village, but an organized crime family.

+# Personal Impressions

+I don't use most of this chapter in my games at all.
+I tend to go with versions of the species presented here that are free of mandatory psychological advantages and IQ penalties.
+My reference culture is also usually more cosmopolitan than the one here, which also removes Social Stigmas and the like.

+This does tend to increase template cost.
+I counteract that by also eliminating "small" attribute adjustments like a +1 to ST or DX.
+You can still say that the average member of this species is stronger or more agile than a human, of course, but PC delvers are the furthest thing from average.
+A starting barbarian is going to have ST 17 or a wizard IQ 15 no matter what species they are.
+If some of that is from a nonhuman physiology, the final effect and point cost is still the same.

 [1]: {{ "/2018/10/18/peoples-of-tamriel.html" | absolute_url }}